NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

      {output-prefix}-final_residuals_anchor_points.csv

+These have almost the same format as the earlier file.
+The key distinction is that each anchor point corresponds to just one pixel, so the last field from above (the count) is not present.

-Each of those is the norm of reprojection error in the camera for an anchor point.
-When being optimized, those reprojection errors are multiplied by the anchor weight.
-In this file they are saved without that weight multiplier.
+When being optimized, the reprojection errors of anchor points are multiplied by the anchor weight.
+In this file they are saved without that weight multiplier, so they are in units of pixel.

-These can be plotted colorized in ``stereo_gui`` as well, for example, with::
+These can be plotted and colorized in ``stereo_gui`` as well, for example, with::

-    stereo_gui --colorize --min 0 --max 0.5 --plot-point-radius 2 \
+    stereo_gui --colorize --min 0 --max 0.5   \
+      --plot-point-radius 2                   \
       {output-prefix}-final_residuals_anchor_points.csv

 .. _jitter_options: